 Belgrade without a doubt deserves to top this list.
 Belgrade offers an incredible amount for an equally incredibly price.
 Serbians overall are very open and friendly people who are highly educated and speak great English.
 Belgrade has a very active night life, so there is always something available when you want it.
 This is really convenient for those among us who do not work on traditional schedules, or have to work across time zones.
 Belgrade is also the southern most city on this list, and thus on average has a much less harsh winter than the other destinations.
 However, be aware that the summers in Belgarde can also be quite warm.

 Serbia is not in the Schengen zone, so spending time in Serbia does not count towards the time which you can collectively spend in the majority of European nations.
 When your 3 month tourist visa for Serbia expires, you can easily and cheaply then travel to either Skopje, Macedonia, Sarejavo, Bosnia or any other Balkan nation.
-Every Balkan nation has its own boarders, thus you can stay in each individual country for three months within any six month period on a tourist visa.
+Every Balkan nation has its own borders, thus you can stay in each individual country for three months within any six month period on a tourist visa.

 2. Kiev or Lviv, Ukraine